MadLittleMods/postcss-reverse-media/README.md

 # PostCSS Reverse Media

-Reverse media query parameters.
+[PostCSS](https://github.com/postcss/postcss) plugin to reverse media query parameters.
 Equivalent to a `not` if the native syntax allowed.
 Useful to avoid media query overlap.

 ## Wait, I thought media queries had `not` and logic already?